 - Send a welcome email, prompting to contact customer service if they have any issues.

-- Plan a kick-off call, where you outline their objectives and a project timeline including milestones.
+- Plan a kick-off video conference call, where you outline their objectives and a project timeline including milestones.

 - Utilize a checklist to ensure milestones are being ticked off.